luciancibu/home-assistant-selenium-docker/README.md

 - Fully configurable behavior from the Home Assistant Add-on UI, including: target day, target hour, location, sport selection, number of Selenium instances, timeout, email, password, tokens and whitelist.
 - Meant to be triggered from a Home Assistant automation, exactly like the examples provided, so that the script starts precisely at the desired time (e.g. 19:53).
 - Automatic reservation logic for the target day two weeks ahead: the script continuously checks the selected slot (day & hour) and performs the reservation as soon as the slot becomes available for the date exactly two weeks from the selected weekday.
-For example, if you select Tuesday at 20:00 and you trigger the script on Tuesday at 19:53 through a Home Assistant automation, the script loops and refreshes until the booking for the Tuesday two weeks from now appears (usually around 19:55), and immediately performs the reservation.
+- For example, if you select Tuesday at 20:00 and you trigger the script on Tuesday at 19:53 through a Home Assistant automation, the script loops and refreshes until the booking for the Tuesday two weeks from now appears (usually around 19:55), and immediately performs the reservation.
+- The script continues checking and refreshing for as long as the configured timeout value allows, stopping automatically once the timeout limit is reached.

 ---